 Before we move on to regular expenses, we’ll want to look for the cost of goods sold.
-Cost of goods sold is what you spend on items that are required in order to produce your business’ services or products.
+Cost of goods sold is what you spend on items that are required to produce your business’ services or products.
 This isn’t a required section on a P&L, but it’s useful for management to see what they’re spending directly on their services.

 Next, are the monthly business expenses.
 Expenses are any other purchases that you make for your business.
 These include food, entertainment costs, auto expenses, and marketing costs.
 Some of the other expenses we listed in the first section aren’t part of the P&L. For example, business equipment and owner’s distributions aren’t part of the P&L. They are part of the balance sheet.

 Once you have determined the income, the cost of goods sold, and the expenses, you total that to determine if you have a net loss or a net gain for the month.
 The P&L isn’t going to tell you how much money you have left in the bank.
 It’s simply telling you if you spent more than you brought in that month.

 What Can I Learn From a Balance Sheet?

 A balance sheet gives a company a quick glimpse at its assets, liabilities, and equity.
 The balance sheet will be broken down into those three categories: assets, liabilities, and equity.